Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Evaluation and Discussion

-To better understand the optimization \oursystem{} brings, we further study two cases, as shown in Figure~\ref{fig:perf_analysis}.
-The compaction ratio of AM and FB15k, i.e., size of the materialized tensor against the vanilla materialization, are 57\% and 26\%, respectively.
-When running AM, the time GEMM instances take is significantly reduced, but the traversal instances, due to more complicated access scheme, take much longer time and offsets the improvements.
-By comparison, compaction brings performance improvement in FB15k.
-In both cases, linear operator fusion brings performance benefits due to significant reduction in GEMM time.
+To better understand the performance benefits of optimizations, Figure~\ref{fig:perf_analysis} studies two cases.
+The entity compaction ratio of AM and FB15k are 57\% and 26\%, respectively.
+On AM, the time GEMM instances take is greatly reduced.
+By comparison, in FB15k, compaction brings less performance improvement due to the less significant GEMM reduction.

+In short, \textbf{due to the data-dependent nature of computation in RGNNs, there is no one-size-fits-all optimization strategy}.
+However, as shown in Table~\ref{tab:optimizations}, Enabling compaction and reordering obtains fairly good performance consistently and is the best fixed strategy on average in all four scenarios, i.e., $\{\text{RGAT}, \text{HGT}\}\times\{\text{training},\text{inference}\}$.
+If \oursystem{} presumably chooses the best configuration in every run, it could further get 1.06$\times$, 1.33$\times$, 1.02$\times$, and 1.08$\times$ speed-up in the four scenarios above, respectively.
+We leave autotuning to future work.